-- 1. Upon detention, or if a person is not detained, immediately upon his/her recognition as the accused, also before any interrogation, the accused shall be notified, in the language that he/she understands, of the offence defined by the Criminal Code of Georgia in the commission of which he/she is reasonably suspected.
-The accused shall be handed over a copy of his/her detention report, or if he/she is not detained, a copy of a decree to prosecute as the accused. - 2.
-Upon detention, or is a person is not detained, immediately upon his/her recognition as the accused, also before any interrogation, the accused shall be informed that he/she may use the services of a defence counsel, remain silent and refuse to respond to questions, exercise the right against self-incrimination, and that everything the accused says can be used against the accused, and that he/she may undergo a free medical examination upon detention, is he/she so requests, as soon as he/she is transferred to the relevant facility. - 3.
-If the accused evades the appearance before a law-enforcement authority, a copy of a decree to prosecute as the accused shall be handed over to his/her defence counsel, which shall be considered as bringing of charges.
+1. Upon arrest, or if a person is not arrested, immediately upon his/her recognition as the accused, also before any interrogation, the accused shall be notified, in the language that he/she understands, of the crime provided for by the Criminal Code of Georgia in the commission of which he/she is reasonably suspected.
+The accused shall be handed over a copy of a record of his/her arrest, or if he/she is not arrested, a copy of a decree to prosecute as the accused.

+2. Upon arrest, or if a person is not arrested, immediately upon his/her recognition as the accused, also before any interrogation, the accused shall be informed that he/she may use the services of a defence lawyer, remain silent and refuse to respond to questions, exercise the right against self-incrimination, and that everything the accused says can be used against the accused, and that he/she may undergo a free medical examination upon detention, if he/she so requests, as soon as he/she is transferred to the relevant facility.

+3. If the accused evades the appearance before a law enforcement body, a copy of a decree to prosecute as the accused shall be handed over to his/her defence lawyer, which shall be considered as bringing of charges.